 You can mark multiple checkboxes to broaden your search.

 Below the “Designers” menu, you will see two other menus that allow you to filter the products based on their color and size.
 For example, if I mark the “Blue” checkbox (from the “Color” menu) and the “S” checkbox (from the “Size” menu), I will narrow down my search to “Blue beach dresses designed by Diane von Furstenberg that are available in size S.”

 To sum up, you can use your sidebar menu to provide a variety of filtering and sorting options - categories, subcategories, designers or brands, colors, sizes, and more.

 Footers (or Footer menus)

 The footer is a sitewide directory of links located at the bottom of your pages.
-As such, it should contain useful links, i.e. information your customers may need in order to complete their checkout, your contact information, etc. But you should also use it to optimize your sales funnel and add links to the pages that can have a direct impact on your bottom line (such as your category pages, for example).
+As such, it should contain useful links, i.e., your contact information, or information your customers may need in order to complete their checkout, etc. But you should also use it to optimize your sales funnel and add links to the pages that have a direct impact on your bottom line (such as your category pages, for example).

 Take a look at Net-a-Porter’s footer.

 - Customer Care 24/7 - an easy-to-reach contact form